 - Samples or pictures of different kinds of sculptures.
-Try to find a picture of the Watts Towers in Los Angeles, California, as an example of connecting found objects together to make a sculpture.
-Once on the page, scroll down to the pictures.
+You can use a picture of the Watts Towers in Los Angeles, California, as an example of connecting found objects together to make a sculpture.

 - Clay tools